otoolep/questdb.io/docs/homebrewReference.md

 ---

 QuestDB is distributed via Homebrew to use on MacOS.
 This is useful when you want to perform fast analytics on data files using your own local machine.

-## Requirements
-- 64-bit MacOS
+This requires a 64-bit MacOS machine.

 ## Setup